Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 AI features — Annie has none of the modern AI layer

 Tuck's AI layer is the whole product thesis.
-Gemini 2.5 Flash watches the nursery video and writes plain-language captions during the night ("baby asleep on back, dim light, no movement for 12 minutes").
-Mureka generates a fresh lullaby each night, optionally in a cloned family voice.
+On-device AI scene understanding writes plain-language captions during the night ("baby asleep on back, dim light, no movement for 12 minutes") — your nursery video is never sent to a cloud AI.
+Tuck ships a curated library of 16 lullabies across six moods, with a fade-out sleep timer.
 The morning sleep diary is an AI-written two-line summary, not a chart you'll ignore.

 If you actively don't want AI in a baby monitor — privacy, simplicity, generic concern — Annie's traditional approach is the right answer.
 If the AI is the reason you're shopping, Annie isn't competing for that buyer.